State guide

 Getting oriented

-• Los Cabos — Cabo San Lucas is the party end; San Jose del Cabo is quieter, with an arts district and better dinners.
-This is resorts, marinas, and golf.
+• Los Cabos — the resort corridor at the southern tip.
+Cabo San Lucas is the loud end, with the marina, the Arch (El Arco), and the nightlife; San Jose del Cabo, about 30 km east, is calmer, with a walkable arts district and the better dinner scene.
+This is golf, marinas, and all-inclusives.

-• La Paz — the capital, and the calmest big town on the coast.
-Base here for the malecon, island trips to Espiritu Santo, and swimming with whale sharks in season.
+• La Paz — the state capital and the calmest big town on the coast, a couple of hours north of Cabo on the gulf.
+Base here for the malecon boardwalk, boat trips to Isla Espiritu Santo and its sea lion colony, and whale-shark swims in season.

-• Todos Santos — a small Pacific town of galleries and surf breaks, roughly an hour north of Cabo.
+• Todos Santos — a small Pacific town of galleries, surf breaks, and mango orchards, roughly an hour north of Cabo.
+Good as a day trip or a slow overnight.

-• Loreto and the north — mission-town history, the Sea of Cortez islands, and access to the whale lagoons around Puerto Lopez Mateos.
+• Loreto and the north — the oldest mission town on the peninsula, with the Sea of Cortez islands offshore and road access to the Pacific gray-whale lagoons around Puerto Lopez Mateos and further north.

 Is it safe?

 Yes.
-Baja California Sur is consistently one of Mexico’s safest states, and La Paz, Loreto, and Todos Santos feel genuinely relaxed by day and night.
+Baja California Sur sits consistently among Mexico’s safest states, and La Paz, Loreto, and Todos Santos feel genuinely relaxed day and night — the kind of places where the malecon stays busy with families well after dark.

 When to go